repengine/pulse/docs/sprint0_module_analysis/iris_iris_plugins_variable_ingestion_fred_plugin_py.md

 ## 7. Coupling Points

-*   **`iris.iris_utils.ingestion_persistence.save_data_point_incremental`:** The module is tightly coupled to this function for data persistence.
+*   **`ingestion.iris_utils.ingestion_persistence.save_data_point_incremental`:** The module is tightly coupled to this function for data persistence.
 Any changes to its API or behavior would require updates in this plugin.
 *   **FRED API:** Directly coupled to the FRED API's URL structure, request parameters, and JSON response format (e.g., `response.json().get("observations")`, `obs['date']`, `obs['value']`).
 *   **Environment Variable `FRED_API_KEY`:** Relies on this specific environment variable for API authentication.
 *   **Hardcoded Series and Categories:** The hardcoded series IDs and the `"economic_indicators"` category name create coupling with specific external data identifiers and internal storage conventions.